 Off to see the Wizard?
 Following the Yellow Brick Road?
 Or…maybe just taking stroll through Chicago?
-Before you click your red heels together to return home, take a trip to Oz, Oz Park in Chicago, Illinois, a Wizard of Oz-themed park.
+Before you click your red heels together to return home, take a trip to the Land of Oz, Oz Park in Chicago, Illinois, a Wizard of Oz-themed park.

 In the early 1990s artist John Kearney was commissioned to create sculptures of the main characters from the Wizard of Oz to display in the park.
 Over the next twelve years he created four: The Tin Man, The Cowardly Lion, The Scarecrow, and Dorothy and Toto.

-Today those Wizard of Oz statues are the highlight of Oz Park in Lincoln Park, but aren’t the only attractions.
+Today those Wizard of Oz statues are the highlight of the Wizard of Oz Park in Lincoln Park, but aren’t the only attractions.
 There’s also an Emerald Garden and Dorothy’s Playlot, named for both the famous character and a generous donor.

 Statues in Oz Park in Chicago, Illinois: